Fanny Kaplan: Legacy

 Despite her refusal to name accomplices, the official announcement of the assassination attempt had Sverdlov blame the Right SRs although it denied any involvement.
-Moisei Uritsky, the People's Commissar for Internal Affairs in the Northern Region and the head of the Cheka in Petrograd, had been assassinated nearly two weeks prior to the attack on Lenin.
-The Cheka did not find any evidence linking both events, but their occurrence so soon after each other appeared significant in the context of the intensifying civil war.
+Moisei Uritsky, the People's Commissar for Internal Affairs in the Northern Region and the head of the Cheka in Petrograd, had been assassinated on the same day as the attempt on Lenin's life.
+The Cheka did not find any evidence linking both events, but their occurrence in quick succession appeared significant in the context of the intensifying civil war.
 The Bolsheviks' reaction was an abrupt escalation in the persecution of their opponents.

 An official decree announcing the Red Terror was issued only hours after the Kaplan shooting and called for an "all-out struggle against enemies of the revolution".
 In the next few months, about 800 Right SRs and other political opponents of Bolsheviks were executed.
 During the first year, the scope of the Red Terror expanded significantly.

 In fiction

-In the 1939 Soviet film "Lenin in 1918" directed by Mikhail Romm, Natalia Efron portrayed Kaplan.

-In the 1934 Hollywood film "British Agent" directed by Michael Curtiz, Corinne Williams and Zozia Tanina portray Kaplan.

-In the German (FRG) TV series "Bürgerkrieg in Rußland" (1967), Peggy Parnas portrays Franja Kaplan.
+In the 1939 Soviet film Lenin in 1918 directed by Mikhail Romm, Natalia Efron portrays Kaplan.
+In the 1934 Hollywood film British Agent directed by Michael Curtiz, Corinne Williams and Zozia Tanina portray Kaplan.
+In the West German TV series Bürgerkrieg in Rußland (1967), Peggy Parnas portrays Franja Kaplan.
 In the 1983 British TV series Reilly, Ace of Spies, Sara Clee portrays Kaplan.

-The life of Fanny Kaplan has also been portrayed in a Ukrainian film My Grandmother Fanny Kaplan (2016) directed by Olena Demyanenko.
+The life of Fanny Kaplan was portrayed in the Ukrainian film My Grandmother Fanny Kaplan (2016) directed by Olena Demyanenko.

-Kaplan has been the subject of or character in several plays including (Fanny Kaplan by Venedikt Yerofeyev; Kill me, o my beloved! by Elena Isaeva; The Bolsheviks by Mikhail Shatrov) and books (Europe Central by William T. Vollmann).
+Kaplan has been the subject of or a character in several plays (including Fanny Kaplan by Venedikt Yerofeyev; Kill me, o my beloved! by Elena Isaeva; The Bolsheviks by Mikhail Shatrov) and books (Europe Central by William T. Vollmann).
+Pamela Adlon's character in History of the World, Part II, Fanny Mudman, is loosely based on Kaplan, most notably when she attempts to kill Lenin.